Bruce Purse

-Bruce Purse is an American musician, composer, producer, vocalist, bandleader, arranger, performer, music educator, and guest lecturer.
+Bruce Clayton Purse is an American musician, composer, producer, vocalist, bandleader, arranger, performer, music educator, and guest lecturer.
 Proficient at various wind instruments, including the trumpet, pocket trumpet, bass trumpet, and flugelhorn, Purse has performed with many well known artists, such as Lester Bowie, Amy Winehouse, Jennifer Hudson, Alicia Keys, Faith Evans, Nas, Leona Lewis, and Johnny Kemp.
 He has also assembled large ensembles from a 11-piece bands to 30 piece orchestras, including his premiere ensemble called Bruce Purse and the Pocketbooks.
 The band performs originals in various genres such as; jazz, reggae, R&B, and heavy blues.

 Purse describes himself as a sound mentalist.
-A mentalist practices Mentalism one who creates sound vibrations, music, and frequencies that create music.
 He creates music acoustically and digitally.
 In addition, he writes stories and plays.

 Purse is the president of bcpurse music.

 Early life

 Purse was born in Birmingham, Alabama.
 He grew up listening to music on the radio, television, and in church.
 Bruce was exposed to gospel music, jazz, spirituals, rhythm and blues, and country music.
-He moved to St Louis as an adolescent.
-Bruce was introduced to the trumpet and instrumental music at an assembly performance at his Middle School in St Louis, Missouri.
+He moved to St. Louis as an adolescent.
+Bruce was introduced to the trumpet and instrumental music at an assembly performance at his Middle School in St. Louis, Missouri.

 Purse started at an early age in his teens at Sumner High School in St. Louis, Missouri with William Paul Overbey.
 He attended Southern Illinois University Edwardsville for his Baccalaureate Degree.
 He completed Masters work at Columbia University, ultimately receiving his Master's degree from Lehman College in music education in New York City.

 One of his earliest influences in music growing up was Louis Armstrong, who he heard on the radio and television and who inspired his fascination with the trumpet.